Denis Yevseyev: 2023-2024: Maiden Challenger title, top 155

 In July 2023, Yevseyev won his maiden Challenger title at the 2023 President's Cup in Astana, Kazakhstan.

 He made his debut in qualifying at a Masters 1000 level at the 2023 Rolex Shanghai Masters.

 He finished the 2023 season ranked No. 190 and reached a new career-high ranking of No. 176 in the top 200 on 29 January 2024.

 In July 2024, following a round of 16 showing at the 2024 Swedish Open in Bastad with a win over Alexandre Müller, he reached a new career-high ranking of No. 153 on 22 July 2024.

 In September, ranked No. 207, Yevseyev qualified for the main draw of the 2024 Hangzhou Open defeating Reilly Opelka and Dalibor Svrčina, but lost to local favorite sixth seed Zhang Zhizhen in the first round.
 As a result he returned to the top 200 at No. 197 on 23 September 2024.

+2025: Davis cup debut & maiden Challenger doubles title

+In January 2025 Denis Yevseyev won his first game as a member of Kazakhstan's Davis Cup team against Ahmad Nael Qureshi from Pakistan.

+In November 2025, Yevseyev won his maiden Challenger doubles title alongside Czech Dominik Palán at the first ever hosted Pakistani Challenger in Islamabad, Pakistan, on Aqeel Khan Center Court, against former top level doubles player and President of the Pakistan Tennis Federation (PTF) Aisam-ul-Haq Qureshi, who in his farewell match was partnering fellow countryman Muzammil Murtaza.